ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/03_sequencing_QC.md

 N is referred by the sequencer as bases that could not be properly identified.
 Obviously, this number should be close to 0 for all reads.
 As little as an increase to 1% in any position is already a bad sign.
-A rise towards the end of the ends might be normal and depending on the size it might be worth trimming.
+A rise towards the end of the reads might be normal and depending on the size it might be worth trimming.

 - **Sequence Length Distribution**